-The rotator cuff is a group of muscles which work together and are responsible for the
+The rotator cuff is a group of muscles and tendons that are responsible for the

-shoulder (Glenohumeral) joint’s stability while it moves and rotates.
-The rotator cuff
+glenohumeral (shoulder) joint’s stability while it moves and rotates.

-These injuries are usually related to sports involved with a lot of shoulder rotation, such
+As a result, injuries to the rotator cuff are usually related to sports that require excessive shoulder rotation, such

 Problems with rotator cuff muscles are generally classified into two categories:

-inflammation of structures in the joint, or tears of the tendons / muscles.
+inflammation of structures in the joint, or tears of the tendons and muscles.

 Acute Rotator Cuff Tears